 As with most big cities in the world, the big cities will prey on the tourists.
-Be careful when you DSC04175are in Johannesburg, Windhoek, Cape Town, Victoria Falls, Lusaka, Lilongwe, Maun, Bulawayo, Mbeya, Arusha, Dar es Salaam, Zanzibar and Nairobi.
+Be careful when you are in Johannesburg, Windhoek, Cape Town, Victoria Falls, Lusaka, Lilongwe, Maun, Bulawayo, Mbeya, Arusha, Dar es Salaam, Zanzibar and Nairobi.

 Be especially careful and alert in crowded subways, train stations, elevators, tourist sites, and market places.
 Most crimes in South Africa are not violent, but you could have something stolen which would put a damper on your vacation.